aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/ranges/_index.md

 keywords: "Working with ranges on an Excel file"
 description: "How to work with ranges on an Excel file using Aspose.Cells Cloud REST API.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 100
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Working with ranges on an Excel file
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Working with ranges on an Excel file
 ---

 Represents a cell, a row, a column, a selection of cells containing one or more contiguous blocks of cells, or a 3D range.